-Based on the Resolution of the NBK dated 23 December 2019 it was decided to reorganise MO Baspana JSC through its merger with another subsidiary of NBK, KSF JSC, in the first quarter of 2020.
+Based on the Resolution of the NBK dated 23 December 2019, a decision was made to reorganise MO Baspana JSC through its merger with another subsidiary of the NBK - KSF JSC, in the Q1 2020.
 The merger occurred in February 2020.

-Due to relocation of the NBK to Nur-Sultan city in June 2020 it was determined to open the Permanent Representation Office of the National Bank in Almaty city (hereinafter, the "Office"), with the structure of the Office and Regulation on the Office being approved.
+Due to relocation of the NBK to Nur-Sultan city in June 2020, a decision was made to open the Permanent Representative Office of the National Bank in Almaty city (hereinafter, the "Representative Office"), and the structure of the Representative Office and Regulation on the Office were approved.